Texas Chapter American Foundry Society’s

 - Preference for scholarship awards will be given to full-time students (as determined by the appropriate college) pursuing a Bachelors degree or a Masters degree.
 Applicants who are at least half-time students may receive consideration for an award which will be adjusted according to their course load.

-- Applicants must maintain a 3.0 or better GPA in order to be considered for awards above and beyond the first semester of the first year.
+- Applicants must maintain a 3.0 or better cumulative GPA in order to be considered.

 - Scholarship recipients are strongly encouraged to attend ONE Texas Chapter AFS meeting during the proceeding calendar year.
 (Meeting details available on the web-site).
 In lieu of attendance, a written Letter of Appreciation shall be submitted to the Scholarship Coordinator to be read at a Texas Chapter AFS meeting.
 Note: Failure to comply will be considered a dis-qualifying factor during any Application for Renewal process.”